 Set up Branching

 As a surveyor, you need to understand the relevance of setting up skip logic (branching) for your survey.
 Customize surveys to eliminate questions that you feel are irrelevant for certain segments of your respondents.
 They can, thus, complete your survey faster.
-The first step is to create the survey and then enable the skip logic option.
+The first step is to create a survey and then enable the skip logic option.
 Skip logic can only be done with “choose from list” and “multiple choice” question types.
-Professional survey tools lend you the option to build survey logic rules as well as multiple paths into your surveys.
-Keeping surveys relevant helps a great deal in improving response rates.
+Professional survey tools lend you the option to implement logic rules as well as multiple paths into your surveys.
+Keeping the questions relevant to responders helps a great deal in improving response rates.

 Offer Incentives to Encourage More Participation

 It is a harsh truth, but you can’t rely on goodwill alone to persuade respondents to take your surveys.
-It is better to offer incentives, which can boost survey response and completion rates.
-Your target audience may take the trouble to participate in the survey when lured with gift cards, discounts, and raffles.
-Cash incentives help to increase survey response rates too.
+It is better to offer incentives, which can boost response and completion rates.
+Your target audience may take the trouble to participate when lured with gift cards, discounts, and raffles.
+Cash incentives help to increase response rates too.
 Incentives you offer to your target audience segment should entice everyone, which could be an Amazon gift card.

-However, if you have no budget to offer any incentives, share the survey results with your respondents.
+However, if you have no budget to offer any incentives, share the results with your respondents.
 Sharing the result makes them feel their opinion concerns you.
-Further, they start believing that you may act according to the survey result.
-Remember the two reasons that persuade people to participate in surveys.
+Further, they start believing that you may act on their suggestions and feedback.

 Send Reminders to Your Respondents

-More responses your survey gets, more accurate will be your analysis.
+More responses you collect, more accurate will be your analysis.
 With more number of responses, not only do you learn better about your target customers, but also accurately identify and analyze data trends.
 For example, if only 50 people take your survey, then there are high chances of regional bias and one-off incidents influencing your outcome.
-But if 100 people take your survey, you can be sure of accurate analysis.
+But if 100 people share their opinions, you can be sure of accurate analysis.
 This way you can generalize your target market’s buying behavior, tastes and preferences, habits, and much more.
-Designing a survey by utilizing a survey tool helps in gathering a large number of responses and increasing response rates too.
+Designing a survey by utilizing a professional survey tool helps in gathering a large number of responses and increasing response rates too.